badges4languages/B4L-Listify-Child/README.md

  * Redirect to homepage after logout.
  * Popup login.
  * Redirect to homepage after login.
+ * When a teacher has no active classes, display a message to warn him.

 ### 0.1
  * Home page : Navigation menu, search form (for listing), recent listings.